ipfans/lldbinit-arm/README.md

 	ddword	    	- dump data as dword
 	dq	    		- dump data as qword
 	dw	    		- dump data as word
-	iphone	    	- connect to debugserver running on iPhone
+	iphone	    	- connect to debugserver running on iPhone info			- show shared library info like gdb sbr				- smart breakpoint to ignore ASLR.
+Need offset to set bp.
 ```

 If you wanna inline help, just try this: